rudazhan/ISLR/README.md

 # ISLR

-R exercises companying An Introduction to Statistical Learning.
+R exercises companying James, Witten, Hastie and Tibshirani, *An Introduction to Statistical Learning: with Applications in R*, 2015.